bharti-yadavv/solarsystem-demo/README.md

-# This is the just a demo for solar system  for the implementing the css and using it in real world projects.
+# This is just a demo for solar system for implementing the css and using it in real world projects.